Free US Data Broker Opt-Out Guide

 - Education and career history.
 Degrees, professional licences, employers past and present, and job titles.
 Combined with salary estimates, this maps your socioeconomic status and professional vulnerability — used for background screening and high-end marketing segmentation.

 This is not hypothetical.
 These profiles exist right now, attached to your name.
 The opt-out links below are the mechanism for getting them removed — broker by broker.
-If you are weighing paid subscription tools instead, our comparison of the best data broker removal services in Europe covers DeleteMe, Incogni, Optery and CrabClear across the main EU markets.
-If the scale of the task warrants professional management, The Eraser handles it end-to-end with GDPR erasure requests, 90-day re-listing monitoring, and verified deletion documentation for each source.
+If you are weighing paid subscription tools instead, our comparison of the best data broker removal services in the US covers DeleteMe, Incogni, Optery, Privacy Bee and EasyOptOuts against Consumer Reports' 2024 results.
+If the scale of the task warrants professional management, The Eraser handles it end-to-end with formal erasure and deletion requests, 90-day re-listing monitoring, and verified deletion documentation for each source.

 Tier 1: Major Data Aggregators (1–10)